 - The rating agencies’ approaches

-- Case studies to estimate how much equity credit to assign to hybrids
+- Case study: estimating how much equity credit to assign to hybrids

 Section 4: Debt structuring